-Medical research suggests that many forms of mental illness begin with chemical changes deep inside the brain.
-These little signals that misfire, over and over again, could be responsible for the thoughts people have and the ways in which they react to their surroundings.
-While it’s hard to see the damage with the naked eye, brain scans can even demonstrate how portions of the brain work a little differently when a mental illness is in play.
-These scans are especially dramatic in people who have a history of drug abuse, as portions of the brain just seem to go dark when drugs are in use.
+Medical research suggests that many forms of mental illness begin with chemical changes in the brain.
+While it’s hard to see the damage with the naked eye, brain scans can even demonstrate how portions of the brain work differently when a mental illness is in play.

-While brain imaging studies seem to suggest that amending chemistry is the only way to help a damaged brain to heal, some experts believe that just changing the way people think could help them to behave more appropriately and feel a little better about life.
-That’s what Cognitive Behavioral Therapy (CBT) is designed to do, and studies of this practice suggest that it could be a radical new way in which to help brain cells to heal.
+Working in tandem with the physiological advancements, some experts believe that changing the way people think could help them behave more appropriately and feel better about life.
+That’s what Cognitive Behavioral Therapy (CBT) is designed to do, and studies of this practice suggest that it could be a radical way to help people heal.

-The National Association of Cognitive Behavioral Therapists suggests that CBT focuses on the thoughts that drive a person’s actions.
-Where other therapies might focus on external triggers, such as the behaviors of others or the situations a person encounters, CBT sessions are designed to delve into the thoughts a person has during different types of situations.
+The National Association of Cognitive Behavioral Therapists suggests that CBT focuses on the thoughts that drive a person’s actions.1 Where other therapies might focus on external triggers, such as the behaviors of others or the situations a person encounters, CBT sessions are designed to better understand the thoughts a person has during different types of situations.

 Typical Individual Sessions